Iran briefly seizes 2 US sea drones in Red Sea amid tensions

 “After two warnings to an American destroyer to prevent possible incidents, Jamaran seized the two vessels,” state TV said.
 "After securing the international shipping waterway, the Naval Squadron No. 84 released the vessels in a safe area.”

-The region that has seen a series of maritime attacks in recent years.
+The region has seen a series of maritime attacks in recent years.

-Off Yemen, bomb-laden drone boats and mines set adrift by Yemen's Houthi rebels have damaged vessels amid that country's yearslong war.
+Off Yemen in the Red Sea, bomb-laden drone boats and mines set adrift by Yemen's Houthi rebels have damaged vessels amid that country's yearslong war.
 Near the United Arab Emirates and the Strait of Hormuz, oil tankers have been seized by Iranian forces.
 Others have been attacked in incidents the Navy blames on Iran.

 Those attacks came about a year after then-President Donald Trump’s 2018 decision to unilaterally withdraw from Iran’s nuclear deal, in which sanctions on Tehran were lifted in exchange for it drastically limiting its enrichment of uranium.

 Negotiations to revive the accord now hang in the balance.
-Thee U.S. cast doubt Friday on Iran's latest written response over the talks.
+The U.S. cast doubt Friday on Iran's latest written response over the talks.

 Iran now enriches uranium closer than ever to weapons-grade levels as officials openly suggest Tehran could build a nuclear bomb if it wishes to.
 Iran has maintained its program is peaceful, though Western nations and international inspectors say Tehran had a military nuclear program up until 2003.